lafranceinsoumise/map/README.md

 * `hide_panel`: 0 or 1, hide the panel.
 Default value: 0.
 * `no_cluster`: 0 or 1, do not group the events on the map.
 Default value: 0.
 * `tags`: comma-separated list of tags.
 Only display events with those tags.
 Display all events in undefined.
+*  hide_address : 0 or 1, hide the search bar.
+Default value: 0.